 - Save the document as a macro-enabled workbook to avoid losing the code.

-Now you know 5 different ways how to convert formula to value in multiple cells in excel.
+Now you know 5 different ways how to convert formula to value in multiple cells in Excel.
 Which method do you prefer?
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more about excel.
-Stay with us and keep learning.